hzqst/MetaHookSv/BulletPhysics.md

 The section "WaterControl" controls how water interact with ragdollized players and monsters, basically resistance and buoyancy force.

 ##### Example line : Head    0  0  0    0.95  0.5  0

+`Head` is the internal name of the rigidbody that interact with water.

 `0 0 0` means the water detector of rigidbody is at 0 0 0 of it's local coordinate system, buoyancy force is applied when this point touches water (or inside water)